Skip to Content

 During the course of the programme, you will undertake and develop your own research and design project, exploring how Entertainment Design works as a tool for creating compelling characters, engaging worlds, and incredible stories.
 The programme culminates with a written research component presented alongside a body of concept design work.

-Massey’s College of Creative Arts is ranked in the top 100 by QS University rankings.
-In 2017 the School of Design achieved number one position in the red dot design ranking in the Asia–Pacific.
+Massey’s College of Creative Arts is ranked in the top 100 by QS University rankings, and is ranked Number 1 in Asia–Pacific for design concept by Red Dot.
 The College of Creative Arts is also NASAD approved as Substantially Equivalent.

 We have the most top-ranked researchers in design, visual arts and craft in New Zealand, based on the 2018 Performance Based Research Funding round.